dominowr/PicRater/README.md

 # PicRater

-Simple web application based on tutorial from freeCodeCamp in microservices architecture.
+Simple web application based microservices architecture.
 Users are able to post pictures and give a likes for another.

 ## Tech Stack: